 Overview

-Coffee consumption poses significant environmental challenges, contributing to emissions and high energy use throughout its production and brewing processes.
+Coffee consumption poses significant environmental challenges, contributing to emissions and high energy use.
 As sustainability becomes increasingly important, there is an urgent need to rethink conventional everyday appliances.

 This project aimed to reimagine a daily essential, the coffee maker, by designing a more sustainable alternative that minimizes environmental impact.